nawabahmadreshi/documentation/pages/marketing-channels/facebook-engagement-ads.md

 #### Configure an Ad

 To set up a Facebook Traffic campaign, you will need to first create your campaign and use a Branch link as the Deep Link URL for the advertisements.
-Facebook Traffic Campaign information is available **[here](https://www.facebook.com/business/ads-guide/traffic)**.
+Facebook Traffic Campaign information is available **[here](https://www.facebook.com/business/ads-guide/traffic){:target="_blank"}**.

 #### Create Your Campaign
-1. Navigate to [https://www.facebook.com/ads/create](https://www.facebook.com/ads/create) while logged in to the account that owns your Facebook app.
+1. Navigate to [https://www.facebook.com/ads/create](https://www.facebook.com/ads/create){:target="_blank"} while logged in to the account that owns your Facebook app.
 1. Select **Traffic** as the campaign marketing objective.
 {% image src='/img/pages/features/facebook-ads/facebook-engagement-ads/traffic/campaign-selection.png' 3-quarters center alt='Campaign Selection' %}
-1. Select either to drive traffic to your Website of an App
+1. Select either to drive traffic to your `Website` or your `App`
 1. Continue with campaign creation selecting the app to advertise, audience, placement, and budget.
 Then press continue to enter the Advert creation step.
 1. Now select an advertisement format and customize your ad
 1. Add your Branch Ad Link to your advertisement